Mohosin999/ShoeStore-eCommerce-Project-Frontend/README.md

 ## 🔆 Features

-- **Product Showcase:** Users can easily browse and view a wide array of shoes on the ShoeStore website.
+- **Product Management:**
+- Users can view detailed information about individual products.
+ - Products can be added to a shopping cart for future purchase.

 - **User Interaction:** Users can add shoes to their favorites or shopping cart, enhancing the personalization of their shopping experience.